 • avoid hypothermia;

-• timely treat infectious and viral diseases;
+• promptly treat infectious and viral diseases;

-• avoid crowded places during SARS outbreaks.
+• Avoid crowded places during ARVI outbreaks.

-Dr. Komarovsky about cough in children - video
+Doctor Komarovsky about cough in children - video

 Factors that provoke the development of bronchiolitis: